DRUG ANALYSIS III AND FOOD ANALYSIS

 UV/visible spectroscopy: instrumentation; qualitative analysis: correlation UV spectrum and chemical structure; effect of pH and solvent.
 Quantitative analysis: Lambert-Beer law, construction of calibration line.

-Infrared Spectroscopy: instrumentation, pharmaceutical analysis applications.
+Infrared Spectroscopy: instrumentation, sample preparation and pharmaceutical analysis applications.
 Near infrared spectroscopy.

 Atomic Absorbtion Spectrophotometry and Atomic Emission Spectrophotometry: instrumentation and applications.